openshift-eng/aos-cd-jobs/hacks/jenkins-plugin/README.md

 Requirements
 -----
-brew and rhscl must be installed and working.
+brew and rhpkg must be installed and working.
 You must have a kerberos ticket

 Known Bugs